NamitSingh14/geog458_final_project/README.md

 - A markdown or a text file which lists dataset sources, the process of making those maps and difficulties with working real data

 ### Project Format - WIP
+For this project, our group wanted to include two pages that allow users to interact and explore the dataset.

+The first one would be in a generic interactive choropleth map that allows the users to adjust the year of data represented by pulling the time bar.
+The base map would be in a light monochrome style.
+And each data represented would be in a translucent layer. (so that they can be overlayed?)
+We will be using vector layers to compile the thematic layers.
+And there will be four layers: precipitation, minimum temperature, maximum temperature, and the average temperature calculated from the minimum and maximum temperature.
+The data obtained from our source has information for each month in the year, so we would also aggregate it into the year.

+The second page would allow the user to compare specific states, years, months, and data.
+Users would have several dropdown boxes to adjust the comparing maps that they wanted on each side of the screen.